TBL(7) | Miscellaneous Information Manual | TBL(7) |

 T&

 macro.
-Each layout line specifies how one line
+Each layout line specifies how one

 Each layout line consists of one or more layout cell specifications, optionally separated by whitespace.
 The following case-insensitive key characters start a new cell specification: